 Take a look at the syntax of the “GetOpenFilename” method.

 - File Filter: In this argument, we can specify what kind of files to be displayed to select.
-For example, if you mention “Excel Files,*.xlsx,” it will display only Excel Files saved with the excel extension “xlsx.”
-No other files will be displayed.
-If you ignore all kinds of files will be displayed.
+For example, if you mention "Excel Files,*.xlsx," it will display only Excel Files saved with the excel extension "xlsx."
+It will display no other files.
+However, if you ignore it, it will display all kinds of files.

-- Filter Index: With this, we restrict the user to select the file type.
-We can list specify the number of filters to be visible under File Filter.
+- Filter Index: With this, we restrict the user from selecting the file type.
+We can specify the number of filters visible under File Filter.

 - Title: It shows the select file dialogue box title.